Feline Immunodeficiency Virus (FIV) -

 Feline Immunodeficiency Virus (FIV) is less common and less lethal than FeLV and is found in approximately 1% -14% of cats all over the world, including North America.
 As with most viral infections, the cat's own immune system develops a strong and potent response against the virus.
-This response may be very efficient at keeping the virus at bay for many years, or even for the entire life of the cat.
+This response may be very efficient at keeping the virus at bay, sometimes for the entire life of the cat.

-Unfortunately, in many cases, FIV bears similar symptoms to human HIV and often leads to a continuous drop in the count of white blood cells, namely, T cells.
-This stage is known as immunodeficiency and results in an inability of the cat's immune system to fend off other infections.
-Such infections, that are otherwise transient and non-life-threatening, become deadly in FIV infected cats and may result in AIDS and death.
+FIV bears similar symptoms to human HIV and often leads to a continuous drop in white blood cell counts, namely, T cells.
+This stage is known as immunodeficiency that leads to an inability of the cat's immune system to fend off other less deadly infections.
+Such infections become deadly in FIV-infected cats and may result in AIDS and death.

 How is FIV transmitted?

-Cats infected with active FIV carry large amounts of the virus in their saliva.
+Cats infected with active FIV carry the virus in their saliva.
 It is believed that FIV is transmitted from sick to healthy cats by saliva as a result of fighting wounds.
-Infected mothers may also infect their offsprings at an alarming rate of 70%!
-Several years a vaccine for FIV was developed and approved for preventing infection, however, due to low efficacy this preventive treatment is no longer available in the USA.
+Infected mothers may also infect their offspring.
+Several years ago, a vaccine for FIV was developed and approved for preventing infection; however, due to low efficacy this preventive treatment is no longer available in the USA.